MikesGlitch/plutus/README.md

 New thoughts - tried google drive integration.
 Would be flaky and difficult.
 Would require me to load in a sqlite dependency which would be WASM and make the bundle huge.
 Also to do all the work locally and update google drive would be madness.

 Looked into indexedDB, haven't done a prototype with it yet but it would have issues syncing across devices.
 If you wanted to use it across two compys you'd need to write a sync for it.
 Might be possible, worth checking.
 It's not relational though, which may pose a problem.

+I could write a simple database backed by the FileSystem API, and periodically lock the database and back up that file.
+This would be pretty cool because I don't know of anyone who has implemented a simple FileSystem API backed database, but I could see it being useful for other purposes.

 Other thought is if you want to support multiple devices you would be easier with a server and the data stored somewhere.
 If I had a server it would be fine to put the DB on the users Google Drive but there's a cost involved in the server.
 I feel the cost issue was why ActualBudget failed and took their stuff offline.